dscho/pagefind-xkcd-demo/content/comics/2021-5-21-in-your-classroom.md

   Ontology is way off to the left and geography is way off to the right.
 img: https://imgs.xkcd.com/comics/in_your_classroom.png
 ---
 [Caption above scatter plot with labeled axes]

 Caption: The thing you study just showed up in your classroom!
 That's...

-Upper y-axis label: Good

-Lower y-axis label: Bad

-Upper x-axis label: Normal

-Lower x-axis label: Weird
+Top: good

+Bottom: bad

+Left: normal

+Right: weird

-[First quadrant (left to right, top to bottom):]
+Items are listed row by row, left to right, top to bottom.

+[First quadrant (good and weird)]

 20th century authors